 If you are in London, you will likely want to experience the unique taste of fish and chips, especially if it is your first time to visit this famous city.
 With a vast array of fish and chip shops dotted about the city, choosing the best one can be something of a challenge.

-But, as London experts, we know of a few hidden gems where you can enjoy a traditional British fish and chip supper.
+But, as Londoners, we know of a few hidden gems where you can enjoy a traditional British fish and chip supper.

 - The Chipping Forecast